Better Place (company): Better Place business model

 The Better Place electric car charging infrastructure network was based on a smart grid software platform using Intel Atom processors and .NET Framework, or comparable vendors.
 This platform was first of its kind in the world and was to enable Better Place to manage the charging of hundreds of thousands of electric cars simultaneously by automatically time-shifting recharging away from peak demand hours of the day, preventing overload of the electrical grid of the host country.
 According to Agassi, Better Place would be able to provide electricity for millions of electric cars without adding a single electricity generator or transmission line by using smart software that oversaw and managed the recharging of electric cars connected with Better Place.
-An analysis of this business model and some of the missing considerations was late developed by the University of Denmark.
+A critique of the company's business model was later published.

 Better Place encouraged governments to mandate the use of international standards and open access to recharge across charging networks to facilitate competing networks.
 Standardization efforts such as SAE J1772, however, had not yet yielded global consensus As of August 2009.
 Better Place displayed Charge Spot charging stations that used a connector with the same pin layout as SAE J1772-2009 but housed in a non-standard, triangular plug.
 They also displayed a wall mounted charging station using IEC 62196 Type 2 receptacle.
 Battery pack switching outside of Better Place's network was not to be allowed.
 Better Place said it had pre-sold enough contracts to make its first deployed network in Israel profitable at launch.